VideoWiki/vw-editor-frontend/README.md

-Following is the short preview video using Livepeer's IBPS playback Tool which EndUser can see before BUY it.
+Following is the short preview video using Livepeer's IPFS playback Tool which EndUser can see before BUY it.
+Here, we are publishing through ocean, so it contains ENS name and AVATAR.

 ![preview_avatar_ENS](https://user-images.githubusercontent.com/97036824/211392487-ca099930-34dc-406b-a842-3907ccb40d59.jpeg)